From ThetaData — Option Snapshots¶

 v2 Response Format¶

-The v2 response uses a format-header + ticks-array structure — different from v3's columnar JSON:
+The v2 response uses a format-header + ticks-array structure — different from v3's JSON shape:

 {